9QIX/Google-Cybersecurity-Certification-Notes/VI. Sound the Alarm - Detection and Response/Week 4/II. Overview of intrusion detection system (IDS).md

 **Note**: The terms rule and signature are synonymous.

 **Note:** Rule order refers to the order in which rules are evaluated by Suricata.
 Rules are processed in the order in which they are defined in the configuration file.
-However, Suricata processes rules in a different default order: pass, drop, reject, and alert.
+However, ***Suricata processes rules in a different default order: pass, drop, reject, and alert***.
 Rule order affects the final verdict of a packet especially when conflicting actions such as a drop rule and an alert rule both match on the same packet.

 ### **Custom rules**